Back from Kyoto with a lot of fantastic memories and a lot of books in my suitcase!

 噓を愛する女 by 岡部えつ（おかべ・えつ）

-Another novel adapted into films.
-It will also come out in January in Japan.
+This time, if I am not mistaking, this novel was written after the film of the same title.
 The story is about what seems to be a perfect couple, together for 5 years.
 Here again, no furigana on protagonists’ name on the summary, sorry… One day, the man has an accident and loses consciousness.
 The woman then learns that everything she thought she knew about him was fake: fake name, fake job… She then tries to understand who he really is and why he lied to her.

 The novel is very short: only 260 pages with a somewhat big underline space.
 I think this is the kind of film that I would like to watch so I may start with this book so that I can watch the film after reading it.